It’s strong. It holds paint well. It provides dimensional variety to structures.

-Its visual appeal is enhanced when the tubing is curved into a gentle, graceful arch.
+Its visual appeal is enhanced when the tubing is curved into a gentle, supple arch.

-Making that arch, though, is not easy.
+Creating that arch, though, is not a minor task.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
 It’s a hollow section, after all.
-The right equipment, focused by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while staying flat or square.
+The right equipment, directed by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

-Our rectangular tube bending and rolling knowledge applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Hennepin County.
+Our rectangular tube bending and rolling expertise extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Hennepin County.

 How?
-Max Weiss Company employs a proprietary mandrel bender system to keep the tube’s integrity.
+Max Weiss Company employs a proprietary mandrel bender system to maintain the tube’s integrity.
 It’s a piece of equipment you won’t find anywhere else.
-Less scrap equates to less cost … and more value for you.
+Less scrap adds up to less cost … and more value for you.